rivera-bl/flakes/langc/README.md

 # LangC

- Python script that uses LangChain and OpenAI's GPT-3 to answer a question based on a set of documents.
-It's a powerful tool that can help you quickly find answers to complex questions.
+LangChain and OpenAI's GPT-3 to answer questions based on files from local or git remotes.

 ## Overview